 - Is the EVP clip long enough to assess that the voice isn't one of the other investigators in the room?

 - Are there ambient noises in the room that might account for the electronic voice phenomenon?

 - Is there a story that accompanies the EVP that seems to confirm what the EVP is saying?
 If there is, is the EVP clear enough that you can be certain the EVP is saying what the story claims it does?

 - How clear is the voice or whisper?
 Is what it says open to interpretation?

 - Were the investigators using walkie talkies or some other type of radio that might generate the EVP?

-These are just a few of the questions that you might want to consider when listening to EVP.
 True paranormal investigation seeks to rule out all logical and natural explanations before assuming a paranormal one.
 It is only when this is done that the evidence captured can be placed in the category of possible paranormal evidence.